FAQ's - Summer Camp

 Campers can deposit money in their store account in advance or on Opening Day.
 Store items range in price from $0.50 to $35.
 Any money remaining in a camper’s store account at the end of the week can be donated to the Camp Store Scholarship Fund.

 When do I need to pay for my child's camp? +

 The deposit required is $100 per camp week with 50% of the camp cost due by Feb 11th.
 The balance of the cost of camp is due May 5th.
 If you have a question or concern about payment, please feel welcome to call us at 616-459-2267.

 What is your cancellation policy? +

-A cancellation fee of $100 will be charged if you cancel your registration on or before May 29.
-We will refund 50% of the cost of camp if you cancel after May 29.
+2021: A cancellation fee of $25 will be charged if you cancel your registration on or before September 3, 2020.
+A cancellation fee of $100 will be charged if you cancel your registration on or before June 2, 2021.
+We will refund 50% of the cost of camp if you cancel after June 2, 2021.
 Unfortunately, cancellations within 48 hours of the start of camp and no-shows are not eligible for a refund.